bogdan/blog/slides/fighting_fat_models/one/01_slide.md

 Service has flow nature:

 * goes step by step
+  * order can matter
-* can not call each other
+* call each other
-* more related on utils
+  * dependent

 Observers and Callbacks have event nature:

 * one can spawn more than one other events
   * can be parallelized
+* don't call each other
   * can be backgrounded